 a.
-The company shall calculate an adjusted scenario reserve for the group of contracts for the 16 scenariosthat is equal to either (i) or (ii) below:
+The company shall calculate an adjusted scenario reserve for the group of contracts for each of each of the 16 economic scenarios using the three levels of mortality adjustment factors that is equal to either (i) or (ii) below:

 The scenario reserve defined in Section 4, but with the following differences:

-Using anticipated experience assumptions with no margins, with the exception of mortality factors described in Paragraph C.1.b of this section.
+Using anticipated experience assumptions with no margins, with the exception of mortality factors described in Section 7.C.1.b of this section.

 Using the interest rates and equity return assumptions specific to each scenario.